shriharshmohril19-byte/SQL_Data_Cleaning_and_Analysis_Project/README.md

 # SQL_Data_Cleaning_and_Analysis_Project
-This is a data cleaning and exploratory data analysis project for the world layoff data using MySQL.
+This is a data cleaning and exploratory data analysis project for the layoff data using MySQL.